Table of Contents

 Key Takeaways

-• The "free look" period is a safety net that lets policyholders review their life insurance policy and ensure they understand it.
-It is a legally required time frame during which you can cancel your insurance for any reason and get a full refund of any premiums paid.
+• The "free look" period is a legally mandated time during which policyholders can review and cancel their life insurance for a full refund of premiums paid.

 • The free look period usually lasts 10 days, but this can change from state to state because each state has its own rules.